f4hbg/ezChromato/INSTALL.md

 graph starts automatically when analysis begins, and the windows closes after specified analysis time

-### autosampler analysis
+### multiple analysis

 ```
 ./ezchromato_multi.sh 7
 ```
-this will launch acquisition loop (for autosampler) with 7 minutes analysis time, until you stop it
+this will start an infinite acquisition loop (for autosampler) with an analysis time of 7 minutes

 timestamp + autoincremented number are used as filename